holmes1412/workflow-major/docs/en/about-dns.md

 ### DNS methods in the framework

-Currently you can directly call the system function **getaddrinfo** to obtain some details:
+Currently the framework directly calls the system function **getaddrinfo** to resolve domain names:

 1. When the DNS Cache of the framework is hit and its TTL is valid, DNS resolution will not happen.
 2. When the domain name belongs to IPv4, IPv6 or unix-domain-socket, DNS resolution will not happen.